mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Synchronizing Views of the Tree

-After generating fresh key material and applying it to ratchet forward their local tree state as described in the prior section, the generator must broadcast this update to other members of the group in a Commit message, who apply it to keep their local views of the tree in sync with the sender's.
+After generating fresh key material and applying it to ratchet forward their local tree state as described in the {{ratchet-tree-evolution}}, the generator must broadcast this update to other members of the group in a Commit message, who apply it to keep their local views of the tree in sync with the sender's.
 More specifically, when a member commits a change to